WHY UTILITIES NEED DEDICATED RUN-AND-MAINTAIN SUPPORT — NOT JUST A PROJECT TEAM

 What the ESD Does for Utility OT Environments

 The ESD provides 24/7/365 run-and-maintain coverage for the systems utilities depend on most — Data Historians, SCADA platforms, OPC infrastructure, HMI environments, and the servers and networks underneath them.
-We monitor, manage incidents, handle patching and vulnerability remediation, and maintain configuration documentation — all under a formal SLA with guaranteed response times and a live OT engineer on call around the clock.
+We monitor system health, manage incidents, coordinate patching and vulnerability remediation, maintain configuration and change records, and provide engineering-level support under a formal SLA with guaranteed response times and access to OT engineers 24x7x365.

 This isn't a generic IT help desk.
 It's engineering-level support from a team that understands ICS and OT environments — the kind of dedicated ownership that lets your engineers and operators stay focused on operations rather than system administration.